featbit/featbit-java-sdk/README.md

     // the client is ready
 }
 ```

-It's optional to wait for initialization to finish, but it is recommended that you do that to avoid to get default values when the SDK is not yet initialized.
+`waitForOKState` method that will block until the client has successfully connected, or until the timeout expires.

+> To check if the client is ready is optional.
+Even if the client is not ready, you can still evaluate feature flags, but the default value will be returned if SDK is not yet initialized.

 ### FBConfig and Components